magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 do a terrific job explaining Reagent and I strongly reccomend you read it several times, until you really grasp the entire content.

+> Re-Frame are currently under a heavy update.
+Actually its version is 0.8.0

 That said, Reagent offers its own version of the standard CLJS `atom` definition, AKA `ratom`, supporting the same `atom` protocol (e.g. `swap!`, `reset!`, etc.) plus something new, as you can read